 - For ground-based MOS observing, the telescope orientation is usually not restricted during the cycle and the observer ultimately chooses a desired aperture position angle (APA), which is fixed only when the slit mask is completed.
 Because of the orbit of JWST, only certain ranges of telescope orientation and APA are available on any given date.
 Depending on the ecliptic latitude of a target, there may either be one long period when the target can be observed at a given position angle or two shorter periods during the cycle.
 Orientation angles are assigned operationally for MSA observations to provide scheduling flexibility on JWST.

 - Observers are expected to use the MSA Planning Tool to design placeholder visits for proposal submission at a feasible user-selected APA.
 After APA assignment, detailed planning for program updates occur about 2 months before observations are executed, again using the MSA Planning Tool, but at the assigned aperture position angle.
 This is also when the most current knowledge of the evolving MSA shutter operability will be available to observers.
-The NIRSpec MOS Observing Process article describes this process in detail.
+The NIRSpec MOS and MSATA Observing Process article describes this process in detail.

 - Pre-imaging will commonly be needed to support the increased astrometric accuracy of both the reference stars and the MSA targets.
 If pre-imaging is desired, the NIRCam pre-imaging observations must be specified completely at proposal submission.
 But the complete specification of the follow-up NIRSpec MOS observations, including reference stars, must wait for angle assignment, so there will be a second planning iteration that must happen.
 Other options for target acquisition in the MOS science template exist, and these are outlined in detail in NIRSpec Target Acquisition.

 Main article: NIRSpec MOS Dither and Nod Patterns